© Old Port of Montréal

 In the Old Port

 Lounge chairs, soft sand and blue parasols are yours to enjoy down in the Old Port, just a stone’s throw from downtown.
 Getting hot?
-You can’t jump in the St. Lawrence, but you can cool off at its very handy misting stations.
+While you can’t jump in the St. Lawrence, you can cool off at its very handy misting stations.
 Ahhhhh!

 Moored in the Old Port, this ferry-turned-deluxe-spa offers beautiful views of the St. Lawrence River and the city.
 Get your skin tingling on its thermal circuit and take advantage of its decks, bridges, gardens and cabins with portholes.
 Paradise on water.

 This seasonal market's outdoor patio is a fabulous spot to grab a drink and a bite to eat while feasting your eyes on the water and the Jardin des écluses.
 Be sure to check out the farmer's market while you're there!

 © Eva Blue